jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 </xs:element>
 ```

-The View attribute in EquinePhotographs is defined by the simple type PhotoView and can be “Left”, “Front”, or “Right”.
+The `View` attribute in `EquinePhotographs` is defined by the simple type `PhotoView` and can be “Left”, “Front”, or “Right”.

-BrandImage is very similar except that it is just one element with two attributes.
-The BrandImageRef attribute works just like ImageRef in Photograph.
+`BrandImage` is very similar except that it is just one element with two attributes.
+The `BrandImageRef` attribute works just like `ImageRef` in `Photograph`.
 It points to the binary representation of the brand.
-An additional attribute Description is optional.
+An additional attribute `Description` is optional.

 ```xml
 <xs:element name="BrandImage">